 - Conditioning the skin - Skin will become dry so it is important to keep the affected area well moisturised – avoid lotions with perfumes that could cause further irritation, use something gentle like a shea butter enriched formula

 - Soaking in an oatmeal bath - Oatmeal is known to alleviate dryness and itching so it is a great way to soothe irritated angry skin and soothe away those razor bumps and burns.
 And who doesn’t love an excuse to take a long relaxing bath and binge on Bridgerton?

 Here are the 7 shaving sins you might be committing

 - 1. I don’t have time - We hear you; we feel you, but dry shaving is a no, no!
-Dry shaving is bad for your skin, it increases irritation and friction and can cause damage.
+Dry shaving is bad for your skin, it increases friction, irritates skin and can cause damage.
 Adding warm water will open your pores creating an easy shave.

-- 2. Skipping the shave cream or gel - Yes, it’s an extra step but it serves a purpose, a good shave cream will be packed with moisturising ingredients and will create a slippery barrier between skin and blade, meaning less friction.
+- 2. Skipping the shave cream or gel - Yes, it’s an extra step but it serves a purpose, a good shave cream or shaving gel will be packed with moisturising ingredients and will create a slippery barrier between skin and blade, meaning less friction.

 - 3. Under pressure - Gently does it, if you have the right tools for the job the razor will do the work for you and you do not need to add unnecessary pressure, which for us sensitive types is never a good thing.